ramtejvigna/ramtejvigna/README.md

 - 🌱 I’m currently learning **Data Science and Python Web Frameworks**

-- 👨‍💻 All of my projects are available at [https://vignaramtej.github.io/Portfolio/](https://vignaramtej.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://ramtej.vercel.app/)

 - 📫 How to reach me **vignaramtejtelagarapu@gmail.com**